tdietrich513/hots-info-bot/README.md

 Discord chatbot for helpfully providing Heroes of the Storm skill and talent information in chat

 ## Adding the bot to your server
-If you're running a discord server, you should be able to add the bot by going [here](https://discordapp.com/oauth2/authorize?client_id=407735948667912214&scope=bot&permissions=0) and doing the needful.
+If you're running a discord server, you should be able to add the bot by going [here](https://discordapp.com/oauth2/authorize?client_id=407735948667912214&scope=bot&permissions=19520) and doing the needful.

 ## Usage

-Place double square brackes around the search, like so: `[[search]]`.
+Place double square brackets around the search, like so: `[[search]]`.
 The search can be anywhere in a message, and you can even perform more than one search per message.

 ### Talent or Skill Searches
 Search for a talent or skill by surrounding your search with double square brackets.